-5. Fairness
+Principle 5 - Fairness

-- Employees of the University are committed to complying with employment equality and equal status legislation. - Employees of the University are committed to fairness in all business dealings. - Employees of the University value its students, suppliers, employees and customers and treats all its students, suppliers, employees and customers equally.
+• Employees of the University are committed to complying with employment equality and equal status legislation.

+- Employees of the University are committed to fairness in all business dealings. - Employees of the University value its students, suppliers, employees and customers and treats all its students, suppliers, employees and customers equally.

-6. Work/External Environment
+Principle 6 - Work/External Environment

-- Employees of Dublin City University place the highest priority on promoting and preserving the health and safety of its employees and students.
-Full details of the University's Health and Safety Policies can be viewed at http://www.dcu.ie/safety/policies.shtml. - Employees of Dublin City University will ensure that community concerns are fully considered in its activities and operations. - Employees of Dublin City University will minimise any detrimental impact of its operations on the environment.
+- Employees of Dublin City University place the highest priority on promoting and preserving the health and safety of its employees and students. - Employees of Dublin City University will ensure that community concerns are fully considered in its activities and operations. - Employees of Dublin City University will minimise any detrimental impact of its operations on the environment.